 On 26 February 2024, the new Decree No. 143 came into force, amending Decree 520 to authorise the Russian Government Commission on Monitoring Foreign Investment to assess the advisability of transactions and provide reasoned recommendations as to whether or not they should be permitted.
-The relevant procedural regulations are yet to be approved by the Russian Government.
+The relevant procedural regulations were added to the Regulation 295 in April 2024.
 Where a contemplated transaction involves a financial institution, prior consent from the CBR will be required.